tjfulle/matmodlab/_sources/intro/input.txt

 Symbolic Constants
 ------------------

-The following are symbolic constants that are exposed by importing ``matmodlab``.
+The following symbolic constants are exposed by importing ``matmodlab``.

 Symbolic Constants Relating to Matmodlab.Simulator ..................................................